2 arrested in South Korea's deadliest fire in years

 The bodies of 18 women and two men were found in the public bath on the second floor of the building, a Jecheon city spokesman said.
 The others were found on higher floors, which included a gym and restaurants.

-The fire injured 29 other people, who suffered minor injuries, the city's mayor said.
+The fire injured 29 other people, who suffered minor injuries, the mayor said.

 Some survivors escaped the flames by jumping from balconies onto inflatable mats.
 About 20 people were rescued from the building's roof by helicopter.